Welcoming 6-week beginners and improvers course for women with larger bodies

-*if you are trans or non binary and in a larger body you are very welcome
+*if you are trans or non binary you are very welcome

 Is your size or how you feel about your body holding you back from attending a yoga class?
 I often hear people say ‘I am too big to practice Yoga‘ or ‘Let me loose weight and then I’ll try’, but there is no need to wait.
 A Yoga practice can be adapted for everyone’s needs, gentler movements and a slower pace can be introduced where necessary, and the yoga postures can be adapted to be more accessible and comfortable for the larger body.
 The breathing and meditation is also hugely beneficial for reconnecting with the body for those who may feel disconnected